 8. There is still the caste system in India

 There are five different class distinctions in Indian trains and also in the society the classification in classes is usual.
 Although the caste system is officially abolished in India, the idea of higher and lower people is still widespread.
 Read more about the caste system at the BBC.

 9. In India, most people are married forever

 One of the things you didn’t know about India is that the country has one of the lowest divorce rates in the world.
 Of 1,000 marriages, only 13 are divorced.

-10. Travelling in India can be everything: extremely cheap and expensive
+10. Traveling in India can be everything: extremely cheap and expensive

 Choose between high lass luxury trains and absolute low fare rides.
-Fly across the country for just a couple of bucks or business class (for example find Mumbai to Goa flights right here).
+Fly across the country for just a couple of bucks or business class.
 In India, there is an affordable way of transport for everyone.

 11. Things you didn’t know about India: Not all Indians look the same